nimrodzhang/java-2017f/docs/slides/6/README.md

    - In most cases, unchecked exceptions reflect programming logic errors that are not recoverable.
      - For example: *NullPointerException*, *IndexOutOfBoundsException*

+---

+## Checked Exceptions vs. Unchecked Exceptions

 - These are the logic errors that should be corrected in the program.
 Unchecked exceptions can occur anywhere in the program.
 To avoid cumbersome overuse of try-catch blocks, Java does not mandate you to write code to catch unchecked exceptions.

+- All other exceptions are known as <font color=red>checked exceptions</font>, meaning that the compiler forces the programmer to check and deal with the exceptions.

 ---

-## Checked Exceptions vs. Unchecked Exceptions

-- All other exceptions are known as <font color=red>checked exceptions</font>, meaning that the compiler forces the programmer to check and deal with the exceptions.
+## Tips

+- Exception Handling is not supposed to replace a simple test.
+- Do not micromanage exceptions.
+- Create custom exception classes if the predefined classes are not sufficient.
+- Calculate some alternative result instead of what the method was supposed to

+---

+## DbC vs. Exception

+- Exceptions are about dealing with things going wrong at runtime.
+- DbC is about statically defining the conditions under which code is supposed to operate.
+- The two are nicely complementary.
+- <font color=red>Unchecked exceptions</font> are “what happens when the contract is broken”.
+- <font color=red>Checked exceptions</font> are expected to happen from time to time, so are not contract violations.

+---

+## How about assertion?

+**To be continued later!**

 ---